General Equipment at Chicago State University Chicago Illinois

 Faculty, staff, and administrative employees who occupied older campus buildings for extended periods may have been exposed to:

-• Asbestos-containing ceiling tiles in offices and classrooms — including products from Armstrong World Industries — that deteriorate and shed fibers over time
+• Asbestos-containing ceiling tiles in offices and classrooms — including products — that deteriorate and shed fibers over time

 • HVAC systems designed with asbestos-containing insulation components